 Where to go in Lima, Peru

-With an estimated 10 million inhabitants, Lima is the second largest city in South America.
+With an estimated 10 million inhabitants, Lima is the second-largest city in South America.
 As international flights to Peru always go through Lima, making a stopover in this city is unavoidable.
 Truth to be said, Lima is neither the prettiest city in South America nor in Peru.
 However, with Peru’s economy being centralized here, it is a vibrant city that has a lot to offer.
-The capital is home to diverse districts which are unique in each own way.
+The capital is home to diverse districts that are unique in each own way.

 Want to save money on your trip to Lima?
 Download our free eBook on how to save money while traveling.
 We've used these apps and tricks to personally save thousands on trips over the past few years.

 Things to do at the Waterfront in Lima